 Early History of the Portes family

-Another 237 words (17 lines of text) covering the years 1185 and 1273 are included under the topic Early Portes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Portes research.
+Another 122 words (9 lines of text) covering the years 1185 and 1273 are included under the topic Early Portes History in all our PDF Extended History products and printed products wherever possible.

 Portes Spelling Variations